-Bath Campus
+Bath Center

 Southern Maine Community College at Bath is located in the Midcoast Center for Higher Education, 11 Park Street in Bath, sharing facilities with the University College.
 This campus was opened in January 2003 and contains modern classrooms, computer laboratories, science laboratories, faculty and student areas, and administrative offices.
 The campus allows the College to serve the mid-coast area, expanding educational opportunities to area residents and community businesses/agencies by offering a broad sequence of courses and programs.
-In 2008-2009, roughly 50 courses were offered each semester to serve the needs of approximately 700 students.
+In 2009 - 2010, over 125 course sections were offered serving the needs of approximately 700 students.